-580 - Educational Theories and Methods, 2 Cr.
+580 - Theories and Teaching Strategies for the Nurse Educator Role, 2 Cr.

 This course examines learning theories, teaching/learning strategies, and research in nursing education.
 Instructional design principles are employed in developing and implementing teaching plans.
 Factors affecting the learning environment are explored in relation to staff development, patient education, and academic nursing education including learners with special needs.
 Prerequisite: 507.